TomWhitwell/MTM_Newsite_2022/8mu.md

 {% include linkedHeading.html heading="Release notes " level=3 %}

 Editor:
+* 4 May 2023: V2.0.0: Complete rebuild by Tom Armitage, faster and more stable but no new functionality.
 * 31 March 2023: v1.0.1:
     * Fixes issue when changing banks while in edit mode, where Bank 1 could be read by the editor as another bank number, causing a world of confusion.